Even the Losers: Wyoming

 Conf: The Conference Wyoming played in.
 With the ever-changing college football landscape, this is helpful.

 Coach: Who was leading these yahoos into battle?

 Rec: Conference Record

 YPP: Yards per play.
-The number of yards per play the Bulldogs averaged in conference play.
+The number of yards per play the Cowboys averaged in conference play.

 YPA: Yards per play allowed.
-The number of yards per play the Bulldogs allowed in conference play.
+The number of yards per play the Cowboys allowed in conference play.